nhanb/pytaku-old-gae/README.markdown

 ## Run your own site

-- Follow frontend setup instructions to build frontend assets
+- Follow frontend setup instructions.
+- Follow backend setup instructions.
 - Register a new app from https://appengine.google.com/
 - Change the first line of `app.yaml` into `application: your_app_name` (must match the name you just registered)